parse-community/Parse-SDK-dotNET/README.md

 `ServerConnectionData` is available in the `Parse.Infrastructure` namespace.

 The two non-cloning `ParseClient` constructors contain optional parameters for an `IServiceHub` implementation instance and an array of `IServiceHubMutator`s.
-These should only be used when the behaviour of the SDK needs to be changed such as [when it is used with the Unity game engine](#use-in-unity-client).
+These should only be used when the behavior of the SDK needs to be changed.

 To find full usage instructions for the latest stable release, please visit the [Parse docs website][parse-docs-link].
 Please note that the latest stable release is quite old and does not reflect the work being done at the moment.